-Indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury.
 Indicates a potentially hazardous situation which, if not avoided, could result in minor or moderate injury.
 It could also be used to alert against unsafe practices.
-Indicates a situation that could result in equipment or property-damage only
+Indicates a situation that could result in equipment or property-damage only accidents.

-Important Environmental Concerns!
+Important Environmental Concerns

 Scientific research has shown that certain man-made chemicals can affect the earth's naturally occurring stratospheric ozone layer when released to the atmosphere.
 In particular, several of the identified chemicals that may affect the ozone layer are refrigerants that contain Chlorine, Fluorine and Carbon (CFCs) and those containing Hydrogen, Chlorine, Fluorine and Carbon (HCFCs).
-Not all refrigerants containing these compounds have the same potential impact to the environment.Trane advocates the responsible handling of all refrigerants-including industry replacements for CFCs such as HCFCs and HFCs.
+Not all refrigerants containing these compounds have the same potential impact to the environment.
+Trane advocates the responsible handling of all refrigerants-including industry replacements for CFCs such as HCFCs and HFCs.

-Responsible Refrigerant Practices!
+Important Responsible Refrigerant Practices